tjgalvin/MWA-spectral-line-pipeline/README.md

 These help diagnose bad images and can be run in the project directory directly on the command-line.
 - plot_peak.py -- plot the peak value of the center of each MFS image as a function of epoch
 - plot_rms.py -- plot the RMS of each MFS image as a function of epoch

+## Deploying
+The process to deploy this pipeline is the same basic approach as the GLEAM-X Pipeline.
+- `git clone` this repository
+- Copy the example template profile and customise it for your HPC e.g. `cp GLEAM-XSL-pipeline-template.profile GLEAM-XSL-pipeline-hpc.profile`
+- Source the `GLEAM-XSL-pipeline-hpc.profile` to establish the directories and environment

+Contact a member of the GLEAM-X time if you require access to the GLEAM-X singularity container.

+## Dependencies
+At the moment, other than `slurm` the only dependency is a deployed and working copy of the GLEAM-X pipeline (the updated pipeline described above).
+Initial processing tasks directly call GLEAM-X components, and these are assumed to be available.
+Some initial checks are done to try to ensure that the package is present, but these should not be relied upon.